Charles Ryrie vs C.I. Scofield Study Bible: What’s the Difference?

 What makes the Scofield and Ryrie Study Bibles so special?
 Why do people like them so much?
 What exactly is dispensational premillennialism?
 Keep reading to learn more.

-For more Study Bible comparisons, see the Study Bible Comparison Chart, which contrasts dozens of volumes on one page.
+Also, see the Study Bible Comparison Chart to compare dozens of examples on one page.

 Study bible with notes

-The publication of the Scofield Study Bible was a seminal event with regard to resurrecting a centuries-old way to teach the Bible (i.e., including explanatory notes and commentary) and the proliferation of dispensational premillennial eschatology.
+The publication of the Scofield Study Bible was a seminal event because it resurrected a centuries-old way to teach the Bible (i.e., including explanatory notes and commentary) and the proliferation of dispensational premillennial eschatology.

-• Scofield’s Study Bible followed in the tradition of the 16th-century Geneva Study Bible, which contained notes to help explain Scripture.
-Today, there are hundreds of Study Bibles on the market, thanks in part to the success of Scofield’s work, which influenced later generations.
+Scofield’s Study Bible followed in the tradition of the 16th-century Geneva Study Bible, which contained notes to help explain Scripture.
+Today, hundreds of Study Bibles are on the market, thanks in part to the success of Scofield’s work, which influenced later generations.

 Scofield’s Study Bible influenced many leading pastors and theologians and impacted millions of Christians who read it regularly, like Charles Ryrie.